"Growth" hero illustration by Rose Wong

 Style consisted of a limited color palette, for focus and direction, linework conveys connectedness and confidence, while gradients bring progress.

+The guide was published internally and added more examples to influence the convergence of style into a more ownable expression for our B2B marketing.
 The second phase was to build our own house-style, asset library, based on the already existing guidance.
 That way, I can pressure test across applications.
 I expected some challenges to rise so we could further refine the guidance attributes if needed.
 This hands-on creation process allowed me to highlight the details we will need to be documented and amended in style guides and rules.

 Security illustration process by Rose Wong